LEGO® organism project, Vol. IV: Fungi & Plantae

 Representative for: Zygomycota.

-Lego trick, gradual growth: you can see in this photo that I used 1/1 plates below the spore-producing organs (flowers with black studs).
-You can also see I used a studded pin to attach a spore-producing organ.
+Lego trick, gradual growth: you can see in this photo that I used 1/1 plates below the spore-producing organs (flowers with black studs) to mimic growth.
+You can also see I used a studded pin to attach a spore-producing organ when there wasn't a stud for it to go on.

 Chytrid